gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 TBD

+## DSL cleanups

+- Improve customising the tasks for building a binary
+- Improve doing stuff with the install task
+- Some way to configure/use all native components
+- Source sets are children of components
+- Cpp source set should include only files with a C++ extension
+- C source set should include only files with a C extension
+- Assembler source set should include only files with an assembler extension

+## Compilation

+- GRADLE-2943 - Fix escaping of compiler and linker args
+- Understand and/or model -I/-L/-l/-D/-U
+- GCC tool-chain uses gcc/g++ to link and gcc to assemble
+- Source set declares a target language runtime, use this to decide which driver to use to link
+- Don't fail if g++ is not installed when it is not required
+- Support preprocessor macros for assembler

+## Structure

+- Some common plugin that determines which tool-chains to apply
+- Fix package hierarchy

+## Later

+- Better way to see how the compiler is being invoked
+- Make names less important

 # Open issues

+* Parallel compilation
 * Output of any custom post link task should be treated as input to anything that depends on the binary.
 * Add 'position independent' setting to 'NativeBinary'.
 * Add a position independent variant for all static libraries.